11 Opt-in Email Examples to Boost Your Email Campaign

 Opt-in email example #10: Chefdrop

 A bright kitchen with a vivid website design is one of the best examples of opt-in emails.

-Chefdrop Email Opt-in Example
+Chefdrop Opt-in Email Example

-This is an interesting approach as the website offers you to subscribe to the newsletter twice.
+This is an intriguing approach as the website offers you to subscribe to the newsletter twice.
 The first time when you enter, you get a pop up window.
 And the second proposition awaits you in the footer of the page.
 The buttons are bright, and you instantly see what the CTA wants from you, and that's a big yes from us.
 It also matches the website team, so it doesn't scream much but still is very noticeable.
 Even though this is a designer's part of work, you still need to look at that.
-Visitors not only read newsletters but also enjoy the designs, and yours should look great from the first encounter on the internet.
+Visitors not only read newsletters but also enjoy the designs, and yours should look great from the first encounter on the Internet.